BIO

 STATEMENT

-My artwork illuminates intimacy in various forms.
-It explores the nuances of interpersonal relationships through themes of safety, love, power dynamics, and personal developments.
-Centering around emotional complexities and the delicate dance that can take place in human attachments.
+My artwork illuminates the realities in human intimacy and experience of the self.
+It explores quiet nuances of interpersonal relationships through themes of safety, love, power dynamics, and personal developments.
+Centering around internal complexities and the delicate dance that can take place in various attachments.

-Working primarily with oil on linen and multi-media installations, I want to shed light on emotional intimacy.
+Working primarily with oil on linen and multi-media installations, I want to shed light on emotional closeness.
 I have long been influenced by the ways light can transcend the ordinary into something sacred.
 Through the process of rendering invisible bonds, each painting reveals a narrative with psychological subtleties.
-Fleeting moments are encapsulated in cinematic tones with intentional gesture.
+Unspoken moments are encapsulated in cinematic tones with intentional gesture.
 Light and body language tell the story.

-Within each of these moments, it allows the viewer to examine the intricate bond with oneself, someone, or something.
+Within each of these moments, it allows the viewer to examine the intricate bond of belonging with oneself, someone, or something.